mlabbe/nativefiledialog/README.md

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
  - No support for file filter names -- ex: "Image Files" (*.png, *.jpg).
 Nameless filters are supported, however.
+ - GTK 3 sometimes spams one warning per dialog created, depending on how GTK3 was built.
+ - The GTK Zenity backend (non-default) is a lightweight alternative intended only for small programs:
+   - It errors out if Zenity is not installed on the user's system
- - GTK Zenity implementation's process exec error handling does not gracefully handle numerous error cases, choosing to abort rather than cleanup and return.
+   - This backend's process exec error handling does not gracefully handle numerous error cases, choosing to abort rather than cleanup and return.
- - GTK 3 spams one warning per dialog created.
+   - Unlike the other backends, the Zenity backend does not return implied extensions from filterlists. [#95](https://github.com/mlabbe/nativefiledialog/issues/95 "Issue 95")

 # Copyright and Credit #